Heritage Skirt for Jing Que

 Download 1800 Pixels JPEG Image.

-Content for Journalists: We're providing an interview with Zehui Ni, approximately 1073 words, free for editorial use.
-Gain access and download instantly.
+Available for Journalists: An in-depth interview with Zehui Ni, around 1073 words, ready for complimentary use in your articles.
+Download it today.
 Access Zehui Ni Interview Now.

-Our Hmong Silver translations are now available in a wide range of languages: Мұралық Белдемше KK, အမွေအနှစ်စကတ် MY, Faldilla Patrimonial CA, Palda sa Kabilin CEB, Siketi ya Cholowa NY, 傳統裙式 ZY, 马面传承裙 ZH, Gonna di Patrimoniu CO, Baštinska suknja HR, Tradiční sukně CS, Arvenederdel DA, Erfgoed Rok NL, Heredaĵa Jupo EO, Pärandseelik ET, Perintöhame FI, Jupe Patrimoniale FR, Sgiort Dhualchais GD, Saia Patrimonial GL, სამემკვიდრეო ქვედაკაბა KA, Traditioneller Rock DE, Παραδοσιακή Φούστα EL, Jeguaka Tupakuéragua GN, હેરિટેજ સ્કર્ટ GU, Jip Eritaj HT, Siket na Gargajiya HA, Pāʻū Moʻokūʻauhau HAW, חצאית מורשת HE, विरासती स्कर्ट HI, Tiab Cuab Yeej Cuab Yam HMN, Hagyományos Szoknya HU, Arfleifðarpils IS, Skọọtụ Ihe Nketa IG, Rok Warisan ID, Sciorta Oidhreachta GA, Gonna Tradizionale IT, ヘリテージスカート JA, Rok Warisan JV, ಪರಂಪರಾ ಸ್ಕರ್ಟ್ KN, សំពត់មរតក KM, Umukenyero w'Umurage RW, 헤리티지 스커트 KO, تەنووری میراتی KU, Мурас Юбка KY, ຊິ້ນມໍລະດົກ LO, Vestis Hereditaria LA, Mantojuma svārki LV, Paveldo Sijonas LT, Ierfstéck-Jupe LB, Наследна Здолниште MK, Zipo Lova MG, Rok Warisan MS, പാരമ്പര്യ പാവാട ML, Gonna tal-Wirt MT, Pari Taonga Tuku Iho MI, वारसा स्कर्ट MR, Өвийн Банзал MN, सम्पदा स्कर्ट NE, Arveskjørt NO, Arveskjørt NB, Gonèla d'Eretatge OC, ଐତିହ୍ୟ ସ୍କର୍ଟ OR, میراثي سکرټ PS, دامن میراثی FA, Spódnica Dziedzictwa PL, Saia Patrimonial PT, ਵਿਰਾਸਤੀ ਸਕਰਟ PA, Kawsay Pollera QU, Fustă Patrimonială RO, Юбка Наследия RU, La'ei Fa'asinomaga SM, पारम्परिकम् अधोवस्त्रम् SA, Tradicijska suknja SR, Siketi reNhaka SN, روايتي ورثي واري سکرٽ SD, උරුම සායය SI, Dedičná sukňa SK, Dediščinsko krilo SL, Guntiino Dhaxal-dhaqanka SO, Sekepe sa Lefa ST, Falda Patrimonial ES, Rok Warisan SU, Sketi ya Urithi SW, Arvskjol SV, Saya ng Pamana TL, Дамани мероси TG, பாரம்பரிய பாவாடை TA, Мирас Юбкасы TT, వారసత్వ స్కర్ట్ TE, กระโปรงมรดก TH, རིགས་རྫས་སྨད་གཡོག BO, ውርሻዊ ስከርት TI, Miras Yubkasy TK, Спадкова спідниця UK, ورثے کا اسکرٹ UR, مىراس يۇبكىسى UG, Meros Yubka UZ, Váy Di Sản VI, Sgert Dreftadaeth CY, Erfgoedrok FY, Isiketi Yelifa XH, ירושה רוק YI, Bébà Àṣà Ìbílẹ̀ YO, Isiketi Lamagugu ZU, Erfenis Rok AF, Fund Trashëgimor SQ, ቅርስ ስካርት AM, تنورة تراثية AR, Ժառանգական Շրջազգեստ HY, ঐতিহ্যবাহী স্কাৰ্ট AS, Miras Ətəyi AZ, Ondare Gona EU, Спадчынная Спадніца BE, ঐতিহ্যবাহী স্কার্ট BN, Baštinska suknja BS, Наследствена пола BG, Heritage Skirt EN, for global reach.
+We're happy to provide translations of Hmong Silver in numerous languages, including: Мұралық Белдемше KK, Faldilla Patrimonial CA, Palda sa Kabilin CEB, Siketi ya Cholowa NY, 傳統裙式 ZY, 马面传承裙 ZH, Gonna di Patrimoniu CO, Baštinska suknja HR, Tradiční sukně CS, Arvenederdel DA, Erfgoed Rok NL, Heredaĵa Jupo EO, Pärandseelik ET, Perintöhame FI, Jupe Patrimoniale FR, Sgiort Dhualchais GD, Saia Patrimonial GL, სამემკვიდრეო ქვედაკაბა KA, Traditioneller Rock DE, Παραδοσιακή Φούστα EL, Jeguaka Tupakuéragua GN, હેરિટેજ સ્કર્ટ GU, Jip Eritaj HT, Siket na Gargajiya HA, Pāʻū Moʻokūʻauhau HAW, חצאית מורשת HE, विरासती स्कर्ट HI, Tiab Cuab Yeej Cuab Yam HMN, Hagyományos Szoknya HU, Arfleifðarpils IS, Skọọtụ Ihe Nketa IG, Rok Warisan ID, Sciorta Oidhreachta GA, Gonna Tradizionale IT, ヘリテージスカート JA, Rok Warisan JV, ಪರಂಪರಾ ಸ್ಕರ್ಟ್ KN, សំពត់មរតក KM, Umukenyero w'Umurage RW, 헤리티지 스커트 KO, تەنووری میراتی KU, Мурас Юбка KY, ຊິ້ນມໍລະດົກ LO, Vestis Hereditaria LA, Mantojuma svārki LV, Paveldo Sijonas LT, Ierfstéck-Jupe LB, Наследна Здолниште MK, Zipo Lova MG, Rok Warisan MS, പാരമ്പര്യ പാവാട ML, Gonna tal-Wirt MT, Pari Taonga Tuku Iho MI, वारसा स्कर्ट MR, Өвийн Банзал MN, सम्पदा स्कर्ट NE, Arveskjørt NO, Arveskjørt NB, Gonèla d'Eretatge OC, ଐତିହ୍ୟ ସ୍କର୍ଟ OR, میراثي سکرټ PS, دامن میراثی FA, Spódnica Dziedzictwa PL, Saia Patrimonial PT, ਵਿਰਾਸਤੀ ਸਕਰਟ PA, Kawsay Pollera QU, Fustă Patrimonială RO, Юбка Наследия RU, La'ei Fa'asinomaga SM, पारम्परिकम् अधोवस्त्रम् SA, Tradicijska suknja SR, Siketi reNhaka SN, روايتي ورثي واري سکرٽ SD, උරුම සායය SI, Dedičná sukňa SK, Dediščinsko krilo SL, Guntiino Dhaxal-dhaqanka SO, Sekepe sa Lefa ST, Falda Patrimonial ES, Rok Warisan SU, Sketi ya Urithi SW, Arvskjol SV, Saya ng Pamana TL, Дамани мероси TG, பாரம்பரிய பாவாடை TA, Мирас Юбкасы TT, వారసత్వ స్కర్ట్ TE, กระโปรงมรดก TH, རིགས་རྫས་སྨད་གཡོག BO, ውርሻዊ ስከርት TI, Miras Yubkasy TK, Спадкова спідниця UK, ورثے کا اسکرٹ UR, مىراس يۇبكىسى UG, Meros Yubka UZ, Váy Di Sản VI, Sgert Dreftadaeth CY, Erfgoedrok FY, Isiketi Yelifa XH, ירושה רוק YI, Bébà Àṣà Ìbílẹ̀ YO, Isiketi Lamagugu ZU, Erfenis Rok AF, Fund Trashëgimor SQ, ቅርስ ስካርት AM, تنورة تراثية AR, Ժառանգական Շրջազգեստ HY, ঐতিহ্যবাহী স্কাৰ্ট AS, Miras Ətəyi AZ, Ondare Gona EU, Спадчынная Спадніца BE, ঐতিহ্যবাহী স্কার্ট BN, Baštinska suknja BS, Наследствена пола BG, အမွေအနှစ်စကတ် MY, Heritage Skirt EN.

-Ready for your features: articles on Hmong Silver in various languages, including Italian, Arabic (Standard), Turkish, Korean, Indonesian, English, Dutch, Japanese, Spanish, German, Portuguese, French, Russian, Chinese (Mandarin) and Hindi.
+Access our collection of Hmong Silver articles, ready for use and offered in languages: Italian, Arabic (Standard), Turkish, Korean, Indonesian, English, Dutch, Japanese, Spanish, German, Portuguese, French, Russian, Chinese (Mandarin) and Hindi.

 Popular in the Qing and Ming Dynasties, the Horse-Faced Mamian skirts are beloved for their symbolism.
 The stallion has long symbolized power, strength, and virility.
 Wearing a horse-faced skirt was a revering statement for sophistication and wealth.
 The Mamian skirts were worn by Empress Dowager Cixi in the Qing Dynasty and Princess Diana.
 Today, they are worn as a day to day garment in Asia and a symbol of cultural pride.